-Carers, both professional and informal, may be the best-placed individuals to inform how a person is coping at home and in the community.
+Carers, both professional and informal, may be the best-placed individuals to inform you how a person is coping at home and in the community.
 You often get a very limited view of the stoical patient within the confines of the surgery.

 All GPs have a role in advising patients about fitness for work.
 How this advice is communicated has a significant effect on the future of that individual's working life.

-Discussion with occupational health physicians involved in Department of Work and Pensions work-capability assessments can help you understand how decisions regarding work fitness are made and how you as a GP can facilitate patients to stay in work, for example by delivering a consistent message around back pain.
+Discussion with occupational health physicians involved in Department for Work and Pensions Work Capability Assessments can help you understand how decisions regarding work fitness are made and how you as a GP can facilitate patients to stay in work, for example by delivering a consistent message around back pain.

-There are many e-Learning resources available and the RCGP online learning environment has a module on musculoskeletal care (www.elearning.rcgp.org.uk/msk).
+There are many eLearning resources available and RCGP eLearning has a module on musculoskeletal care.

-Look out for core musculoskeletal skills courses, aimed at GPs, which offer the opportunity to develop your consultation and examination skills, as well as keeping you up to date with the latest evidence and opinion on best practice.
-You may also consider attending courses offering jointinjection training.
+Look out for core musculoskeletal skills courses aimed at GPs that offer the opportunity to develop your consultation and examination skills, as well as keeping you up to date with the latest evidence and opinion on best practice.
+You may also consider attending courses offering joint injection training.

-- Risk factors for osteoporosis

-- Differential diagnosis of muscle pain

-- Recognition of acute, inflammatory arthritis
+- Risk factors for osteoporosis - Differential diagnosis of musculoskeletal pain - · Recognition of acute inflammatory arthritis

-- A profoundly deaf man is training for a charity marathon and has developed pain in his outerthigh.
-Examination expected - An elderly man has had persistent low back pain for six weeks which is keeping him awake.
-Examination expected - Teenage boy has had intermittent groin and knee pain for two months and after a fall playing football yesterday, is limping when trying to walk.
+- A sight-impaired man is training for a charity marathon and has developed pain in his outer thigh - An elderly man has had persistent low back pain for six weeks, which is keeping him awake - A teenage boy has had intermittent groin and knee pain for two months and, after a fall playing football yesterday, is limping when trying to walk

-- Consultation Observation Tool (COT) about the diagnosis of fibromyalgia in a woman with persistent, widespread joint pains with normal investigation - Clinical Examination and Procedural Skills (CEPS) on a swollen knee joint - COT about a patent who has been started on methotrexate by a specialist for rheumatoid arthritis and the need for blood test monitoring in primary care.
+- Consultation Observation Tool (COT) about the diagnosis of fibromyalgia in a woman with persistent, widespread joint pains with normal investigation - Clinical examination and procedural skills (CEPS) musculoskeletal, such as on a swollen joint - Case-based Discussion (CbD) discussing a patent who has been started on methotrexate by a specialist for rheumatoid arthritis and the need for blood test monitoring in primary care